-- (1) Professional Designation: To meet the educational requirements for Professional Human Ecologist designation, students must present ★36 in Human Ecology, Nutrition and Food Science, or Nutrition, including HECOL 100, plus ★12 in course work closely related to their specialization. - (2) A course may be used for credit only once in a program. - (3) SOC 210 is recommended for the Family Ecology major. - (4) CHEM 161, 164, or 261 is highly recommended for senior textile science and conservation courses.
-NUTR 100 and BIOL 107 must be taken for Community Nutrition minor. - (5) SOC 100 must be taken for Family Ecology major.
-Social Sciences/Humanities courses are selected from Agricultural and Resource Economics (AREC), any course offered by the Faculty of Arts, Native Studies (NS, except NS 100), Rural Sociology (R SOC), and Theology (CHRTC or CHRTP). - (6) MARK 312 is required for the Minor in Fashion Merchandising and Interiors.
+- Professional Designation: To meet the educational requirements for Professional Human Ecologist designation, students must present ★36 in Human Ecology, Nutrition and Food Science, or Nutrition, including HECOL 100, plus ★12 in course work closely related to their specialization. - (2) A course may be used for credit only once in a program. - (3) SOC 210 is recommended for the Family Ecology major. - (4) PSYCO 104 is required for the Family Ecology major.
+CHEM 101 is required for the Textile Science minor.
+NUTR 100 and BIOL 107 are required for the Community Nutrition minor and one of them must be taken as a Free Elective. - (5) SOC 100 and PSYCO 105 are required for Family Ecology major.
+Social Sciences/Humanities courses are selected from Agricultural and Resource Economics (AREC), any course offered by the Faculty of Arts, Native Studies (NS, except NS 100), Rural Sociology (R SOC), and Theology (CHRTC or CHRTP). - (6) MARK 312 is required for the Fashion Merchandising and Interiors minors.
 Take the prerequisite MARK 301 as a Free Elective.
 The prerequisite for MARK 301 (MATH 113) has been waived for Human Ecology students.

-34.10.2 Practicum Program
+34.13.2 Practicum Program

 - Two courses comprise the Practicum Program in Human Ecology: HECOL 408 and 409.
 HECOL 408 must be successfully completed prior to completing HECOL 409. - (2) Students are not permitted to register in Practicum Program courses while on academic warning. - (3) Registration in Practicum Program courses is a two-part process.
 Students must first complete and submit an application form to the Practicum Coordinator in April prior to the academic year they will take their practicum courses.
 Students then register in HECOL 408 and 409. - (4) HECOL 408 is offered in Fall and Winter Terms.
 Students enrolled in Fall Term must complete HECOL 409 in the immediately following Winter Term.
 Students enrolled in Winter Term must complete HECOL 409 in the immediately following Spring or Fall Term. - (5) HECOL 409 is offered in Fall, Winter and Spring Term.
-Not all cooperating employers offer placements in all terms - (6) Students registering in Spring Term HECOL 409 will not be eligible for convocation in June immediately following their practicum. - (7) Because of the intensity of the workload while completing HECOL 409, students must not exceed the ★15 maximum in course registration for that - (8) A student who has been assigned a grade of "W" or "NC" in a Practicum Program course is entitled to a second registration in this course.
-If a student receives a "W" or "NC" in the second attempt of a Practicum Program course, he/she is normally required to withdraw from the BSc in Human Ecology program. - (9) Any student who has withdrawn from a Practicum Program course must receive the approval of the Practicum Coordinator to reregister in the course.

-(10) During their practicum students are expected to conduct themselves according to the AHEA Code of Ethics and the University of Alberta Code of Student Behavior
+Not all cooperating employers offer placements in all terms - (6) Students registering in Spring Term HECOL 409 will not be eligible for convocation in June immediately following their practicum. - (7) Because of the intensity of the workload while completing HECOL 409, students must not exceed the ★15 maximum in course registration for that term. - (8) A student who has been assigned a grade of "W" or "NC" in a Practicum Program course is entitled to a second registration in this course.
+If a student receives a "W" or "NC" in the second attempt of a Practicum Program course, he/she is normally required to withdraw from the BSc in Human Ecology program. - (9) Any student who has withdrawn from a Practicum Program course must receive the approval of the Practicum Coordinator to reregister in the course. - (10) During their practicum students are expected to conduct themselves according to the AHEA Code of Ethics and the University of Alberta Code of Student Behavior.

-34.10.3 Family Ecology Major
+34.13.3 Family Ecology Major